 Besides the above parameters, I’ll use an init preset with two saw oscillators.
 Oversampling will be set at 2x, Serum’s default, unless otherwise noted.
 Release times for Massive are estimated.
 I’ll play the same chords on all tests except for the voice count test.
 Each parameter will be tested three times and the final result will be the average of each run.

-As the data demonstrate, CPU usage is positively correlated with voice count and oversampling for both Massive and Serum.
-Reverb may have had a slight CPU impact, as well as long Env release times, but these correlations are much less severe than voice count and oversampling.
+As the data demonstrates, CPU usage is positively correlated with voice count and oversampling for both Massive and Serum.
+Reverb may have had a slight CPU impact, as well as long envelope release times, but these correlations are much less severe than voice count and oversampling.